bjlkeng/bjlkeng.github.io/source/posts/hyperbolic-geometry-and-poincare-embeddings.rst

 This post is finally going to get back to some ML related topics.
-In fact, the original reason I took that whole math-y detour in the previous posts was to the more deeply understand this topic, it turns out trying to under tensor calculus and differential geometry (even to a basic level) takes a while!
+In fact, the original reason I took that whole math-y detour in the previous posts was to more deeply understand this topic.
+It turns out trying to under tensor calculus and differential geometry (even to a basic level) takes a while!
 Who knew?
 In any case, we're getting back to our regularly scheduled program.

-In this post, I'm going to write about a different model of space called hyperbolic space.
-The reason why this abstract math is of interest is because there has been a surge of research showing its application in various fields, chief among them is the paper by Facebook [1], which discusses how to utilize a model of hyperbolic space to represent hierarchical relationships.
-As usual, I'll cover some of the math weighting more towards intuition, and also play around with some implementations to help understand the topic a bit more.
-Don't worry, this time I'll try much harder not going to go down the rabbit hole of trying to explain all math, rather I'll just stick with a more intuitive explanation with a sprinkle of math.
+In this post, I'm going to explain one of the applications of an abstract area of mathematics called hyperbolic geometry.
+The reason why this area is of interest is because there has been a surge of research showing its application in various fields, chief among them is a paper by Facebook researchers [1] in which they discuss how to utilize a model of hyperbolic geometry to represent hierarchical relationships.
+I'll cover some of the math weighting more towards intuition, show some of their results, and also show some sample code from Gensim.
+Don't worry, this time I'll try much harder not going to go down the rabbit hole of trying to explain all math (no promises though).

 (Note: If you're unfamiliar with tensors or manifolds, I suggest getting a quick overview with my two previous posts: